backstage/backstage/.changeset/light-sheep-end.md

 '@backstage/plugin-kubernetes': patch
 ---

-Add podTableColumn prop to k8s plugin to allow for customization of Pod Table columns
+Add customPodTableColumns prop to k8s plugin to allow users to add additional columns to the Pod Table in the Deployments Accordion